xormenter/Blender-Anno-.cfg-Import-Addon/README.md

 **If not using v.3.2+, you'll need to update the gltf importer addon manually!** (A required fix for a bug will only come with the blender 3.2 installer.)
 For this, download the repository from https://github.com/KhronosGroup/glTF-Blender-IO and overwrite the `io_scene_gltf_2`addon folder in your blender installation.

-To use the automatic conversion, you need:
+For full functionality you need:
 - rdm4 converter https://github.com/lukts30/rdm4
 - texconv.exe https://github.com/microsoft/DirectXTex
 - .fc Converter (AnnoFCConverter.exe) (please use this one, as it doesn't have a problem with newlines at the end: https://github.com/jakobharder/AnnoFCConverter)